neamatullah01/my-course-roster/README.md

             ->4.we cannot added course when total credit hour is greater than 20

-2.how i managed the state in my assignment project: first i declare a variable and function and in useState i give a initial value that seat in variable and we using function for create a new variable.
+2.How i managed the state in my assignment project:

+  ->First i declare a variable and function and in useState i give a initial value that seat in variable and we using function for create a new variable.